izebit/blog/_posts/2023-10-16-garbage-collectors-in-java.md

 > Garbage Collector is a form of automatic memory management
 > — <cite> Wikipedia

 The component takes care about reclaiming memory that was allocated for objects needed earlier.
-There are programming languages that don't provide this functionality and a programmer has to release memory manually.
+There are programming languages that don't provide this functionality and a programmer has to manage memory manually.
 **Java Virtual Machine** (JVM) includes garbage collector.
-It means that all JVM-based languages e.g. Java, Kotlin, Scala, Clojure support automatic reclaiming unused objects.
+It means that all JVM-based languages e.g. Java, Kotlin, Scala, Clojure supports automatic reclaiming unused objects.
-There are many algorithms that might be applied to check if an object is not needed anymore and thus memory for the object might be reused for other objects.
-But the main point of them is if there are no references to an object, the object is unreachable and can't be used.
-By this way, all this type of object might be deleted safely.
+There are many algorithms that might be applied to check if an object is not needed and memory for the object might be reused for other objects.
+The main idea of them is if there are no references to an object, the object is unreachable and can't be used.
+By this way, this type of objects might be deleted safely.

 <img src="/assets/img/garbage-collectors/references-graph.png" alt="graph of references"/>

-There are several points GC starts where a reference traversal.
+Garbage Collector traverses the reference graph from the several start points.
 They are called **GC Roots**.
 It might be static variables, classes loaded by system class loaders, active threads etc.

 There are some common phases of the GC work that encounter in listed below garbage collectors:
 1. Identify live objects that are reachable from the GC Roots